zulip/zulip/templates/corporate/case-studies/end-point-case-study.md

 Mattermost and Rocket.Chat were similar to Slack (but felt less polished), Zulip stood out.
 “Zulip had all the modern features we were looking for, like reliable, flexible notifications.
-At the same time, the [extensive keyboard shortcuts](/help/keyboard-shortcuts) and the ‘All messages‘ view offered a UI that the IRC fans loved.”
+At the same time, the [extensive keyboard shortcuts](/help/keyboard-shortcuts) and the ‘All messages’ view offered a UI that the IRC fans loved.”

 When End Point moved to Zulip, it was an immediate improvement over the